2008 attacks on Uttar Pradeshi and Bihari migrants in Maharashtra: March–May

 The attacks simmered down after mid-February due to the arrest and imposition of a gag order on Raj.
 Isolated cases of attacks, however, were reported until April 2008.
-On 22 March, six North Indians were beaten up by a group of Holi revellers, suspected to be MNS workers, in Santa Cruz, Mumbai.
+On 22 March, six North Indians were beaten up by a group of Holi revelers, suspected to be MNS workers, in Santa Cruz, Mumbai.
 On the same day, a shop owned by a North Indian was ransacked by a group of 10 – 15 drunken men, who pelted stones and beat his children because they had refused to provide free food.
 On 29 March, motorcycle-borne assailants damaged at least five taxis owned by North Indians in Central Mumbai.
 Four people were arrested.
-Four labourers travelling on the Konkan Kanya Express from Thane to Margao in search of jobs were beaten and looted by some men in Raigad district after being identified as North Indians on 1 April.
+Four labourers travelling on the Konkan Kanya Express from Thane to Margao in search of jobs were beaten and plundered by some men in Raigad district after being identified as North Indians on 1 April.
 Then on 30 May, a group of North Indians was injured when a mob of approximately 800 MNS activists attacked them at a meeting organised by the SP and some other North Indians fronts.
 Five North Indians were critically injured in the attack, and the police arrested 35 MNS activists after the incident.